Visiting Jamaica? Things You Should Know About The Food And Jamaican Language

 Jamaica sees an annual rainfall of about 102 to 50 inches, with most of the rainfall occurring during the months May to June.
 Between September and November a significant amount rainfall also occur due to tropical depressions, troughs, low pressure systems, storms and hurricane coming out of the Atlantic Ocean.
 The driest period is December to March, any rainfall occurring in this period will be from cold fronts coming from North America.

 Coastal temperatures are usually warmer than inland areas.
-The average coastal temperature range from 26* to 30* Celcius, while inland is 22* Celcius and lower depending on elevation.
+The average coastal temperature range from 26* to 30* Celsius, while inland is 22* Celsius and lower depending on elevation.

 Coolest months are December through February while the warmest are June through August.